huazhx/huazhx.github.io/_pages/about.md

 ## About Me

-I am currently a graduate student candidate at Peking University School of Software and Microelectronics.
 I completed my undergraduate studies at Beijing University of Posts and Telecommunications (BUPT), majoring in Software Engineering in the School of Computer Science.

 During my undergraduate studies, I maintained a weighted average score of 88.77, with a GPA of 3.72, ranking in the top 20% of my major.
-I am also a member of the Chinese Communist Party.

 ## Academic Interests